WebsiteBaker-modules/addon-file-editor/README.md

 ## Installation

-1. download latest stable [WebsiteBaker installation package](https://github.com/cwsoft/wb-addon-file-editor/raw/master/wb-addon-file-editor-installer.zip) from GitHub master branch
+1. download [AFE v2.2.0](https://github.com/downloads/cwsoft/wb-addon-file-editor/cwsoft-wb-addon-file-editor-v2.2.0.zip) WebsiteBaker installation package
 2. log into your WebsiteBaker backend and go to the `Add-ons/Modules` section
 3. install the downloaded zip archive via the WebsiteBaker installer
 4. go to the `Admin-Tools` section and click the `AFE` tool link